SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 Below is an example of a correction;

 ```
-Example: A property has a total of 110 acres of “CROP” in AG Land, but the CAUV
+Example: A property has a total of 102 acres of “CROP” in AG Land, but the CAUV
 agricultural use breakdown is 75 acres of "Commodity Crops" and 25 acres of
 "Hay" (Only 100 acres total).
-The database adjusts to 85 Acres of Commodity
+The database adjusts to 77 Acres of Commodity
 Crops and 25 Acres of Hay since AG Land is considered more accurate.
 ```

 The logic used to calculate the acreage adjustment is identified below;

   *Note: Each application is analyzed in this order.
-Remember, AG Land acreage is considered more accurate.*
+Again, AG Land acreage is considered more accurate.*

 - CROP == (Commodity Crop + Hay + Permanent Pasture + Other Crop + Other Use)